aaronstarov/kindred.web/source/client/renderer/comparisons.md

-Below is the same very, *very* simple reactive application written in Kindred and Meteor, which I'd consider Kindred's most elegant rival.
+Below is the same very, *very* simple reactive application written in both Kindred and Meteor, which I'd consider Kindred's most elegant rival (and primary inspiration).

 In Meteor, the app is defined in two files, a template file and corresponding javascript:

-**client/numbers.js**
+*client/numbers.js*
 ```javascript
 Session.setDefault('counter', 0);